Nathan Hokama, APR

 Nathan also served as corporate communications manager at American Savings Bank, the state’s third largest financial institution, where he was responsible for developing annual meeting and financial analyst road show remarks for executives in conjunction with parent company Hawaiian Electric Industries [NYSE:HE]; content development for intranet communication; and researching and responding to media inquires as spokesperson or preparing and coaching executives for news interviews.
 He also served as community relations director for Shriners Hospital for Children, coordinating media relations, internal communications and volunteer recruitment and placement.

 He holds a bachelor’s degree in journalism and philosophy from the University of Hawaii, and is an accredited member of the Public Relations Society of America (PRSA), and a member of the organization’s Counselors Academy and Independent Practitioners Alliance.
 He is past Chair of the Executive Committee for PRSA’s national Independent Practitioners Alliance.
 He is a past president of the Hawaii chapters of both PRSA and the International Association of Business Communicators (IABC).
 PRSA Hawaii professional peers named him the PRSA Gregg W. Perry Public Relations Professional of the Year in 2008.
-He currently serves on the boards of the Friends of the Children’s Justice Center; Kokua Mau, a hospice and palliative care organization; and the Hawaii Youth Symphony.
+He currently serves as board President of Kokua Mau, a hospice and palliative care organization.